Cptmaverick-22/Python-Projects/Word Guessing Game/README.md

 ## License

-This project is licensed under the GLP License - see the LICENSE file for details.
+This project is licensed under the GPL License - see the LICENSE file for details.